Skip to Main Content

 • Reference list.
 The in-text citation directs your reader to an alphabetical list of the sources you have used.
 It is at the end of your assignment and contains the full details of each source

-Check our the Introduction to APA Referencing and the detailed APA Referencing Guide created by Whitireia and WelTec's Library Team.
+Check out the APA Referencing Guide created by Whitireia and WelTec's Library Team.

 Useful words for citing authors